ElpidioG/ElpidioG/README.md

 ### Hi there 👋
+# I'm Elpidio Márquez.

+I'm a Software Engineering student.
+Computer Science is one of my passions as I enjoy designing, building, and developing in different programming languages.
+Outside of this, I enjoy...

+⚽ Playing soccer and watching all the matches I can (Huge fan of FC Barcelona).
+🏋🏾 Exercising as a way to relieve stress.
+📚 Learning new things everyday.
 <!--
 **ElpidioG/ElpidioG** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.